Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 ## Incorporating damping effects

 The governing differential equation above is missing the effect of damping.
 Write down a more complete (still linear) equation of motion in which there is a damping term with units of $T^{-1}$.
 Then, solve this equation of motion for $\theta(t)$ with the same initial condition as before.
 Leave your answer in symbolic form; you may find it useful to substitute $\omega^2$ for $m g l/I_O$ when doing so.
+Your final result will have an exponential term multiplying a cosine term.

 ## Incorporating nonlinear effects